 The truly learned

-I always cringe when I hear the authority of “scholars” or “theologians” invoked in any matter, because in modern times these are simply misinformed and mentally shallow people who think much of themselves and get others to do the same.
-(This is especially true of the pundit-darlings of PBS.)
+I always cringe when I hear the authority of scholars, theologians or experts invoked in any matter, because in modern times these are simply misinformed and mentally shallow people who think much of themselves and get others to do the same.
 It is much better for all of us to use our own heads and learn about things for ourself.
 Nevertheless, those who talk and write a lot become “experts” on subjects they know next to nothing about.
 They not only know little, that little is misunderstood by them and their conclusions are absurd and even harmful.